Shunpiking: Kentucky

 The Abraham Lincoln Bridge and John F. Kennedy Memorial Bridge are a pair of bridges that carry Interstate 65 across the Ohio River, connecting Jeffersonville, Indiana to downtown Louisville, Kentucky.
 On December 30, 2016, the Kentucky Department of Transportation implemented a toll to cross the bridges in either direction, ranging from $2 for vehicles with electronic transponders to $4 for vehicles paying by mail.
 The Clark Memorial Bridge, which makes the same crossing less than one mile west of the two I-65 bridges, remained free.
 This resulted in a 49% decrease in daily crossings on the Kennedy Bridge and a 75% increase in traffic on the Clark Memorial Bridge.

+New Jersey

+When taking I-295 north from the Delaware Memorial Bridge to enter New Jersey, travelers can keep left to take the New Jersey Turnpike, or they can keep right to stay on I-295.
+I-295 runs parallel to the New Jersey Turnpike up to Hamilton Township, at which point travelers would take I-195 east to return to I-95/New Jersey Turnpike, as I-295 would continue north to loop around Trenton before entering Pennsylvania and going south to terminate at I-95.

 Oklahoma

 In Oklahoma east of Oklahoma City, Interstate 44 replaced old U.S. Route 66 as the main route in the form of the Turner Turnpike between Oklahoma City and Tulsa, and the Will Rogers Turnpike between Tulsa and the Missouri state line.
-However, locals have kept old 66 alive by using it for shunpiking instead of the locally unpopular toll expressway.
+However, locals have kept old 66 alive by using it for shunpiking instead of the locally unpopular toll expressway, and the state reinforces it by continuing to designate its former route between Oklahoma City and the Missouri line as Oklahoma State Highway 66.